svid123/FX-compiler/README.md

 * Parses all the sources into single translation unit (i.e. all the includes are emplaced into final translation unit for DXC)
 * Removes redunant code for given pass to speedup DXC compiling as well as remove possible conflicts due to pass definitions
 * Collects into SFXCode structure and removes global constants initializers from HLSL (like 'float4 g_vSetting=float4(1,1,1,0)' => 'float4 g_vSetting').
 Supported array initializers for global, as well as character string initializers for local variables
-* Automatically build serparate passes for pass group based on DefRange-s
+* Automatically build separate passes for pass group based on DefRange-s
 * Packs all the stuff into SFXCode

 Extensions of standard HLSL are<br />